thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

     - **Recommendation**: **BTRFS** is highly recommended for its advanced features like snapshots, data integrity, and efficient space management.
     - **Size**: **Remaining disk space**.
 This will hold your NixOS, applications, and user data.
-    - **Filesystem**: `btrfs`
+    - **Filesystem**: `btrfs`.
     - **Recommended Subvolumes**:
       - `@`: For the root filesystem (`/`)
       - `@home`: For user home directories (`/home`)
       - `@nix`: For the Nix store (`/nix`), containing all system packages and configurations.

-    _Alternative (ext4)_: If you prefer, you can use `ext4` for your root partition without subvolumes, though BTRFS is generally preferred for new NixOS installations for its flexibility.
+    - _Alternative (ext4)_: If you prefer, you can use `ext4` for your root partition without subvolumes, though BTRFS is generally preferred for new NixOS installations for its flexibility.

 ### Summary of New NixOS Partitions